shashwat12304/episource-breach-intel-report/README.md

 - shadcn-ui
 - Tailwind CSS

+## Static HTML report

+The repository includes a fully self-contained HTML version of the report.
+Open `single-report-template.html` in any browser to view the same content rendered by the React application without running any build steps.

 ## How can I deploy this project?

 Simply open [Lovable](https://lovable.dev/projects/4354bd44-3a93-4c23-a223-eff813c0acb1) and click on Share -> Publish.